Is your back pain preventing you from living your life to the full?

 Manual Therapies Back and Neck Service, NHS North East Essex – Department of Health Case Study – published 19 July 2011.

-NHS North East Essex wanted to provide greater choice, easier access and shorter waiting times for patients suffering back and neck pain and at the same time address the unsustainably high demand on local spinal services.
+NHS North East Essex wanted to provide greater choice, easier access and shorter waiting times for patients suffering back and neck pain.
+At the same time addressing the unsustainably high demand on local spinal services.
 Evaluation after the first 12 months of offering patients a choice of any qualified provider has identified improved patient access and choice meaning early treatment and improved outcomes and reduced primary care consultations, imaging, medication costs and inappropriate referrals to secondary care.
 Referrals to spinal surgeons have reduced by more than 25%.

 The Bronfort report is a summary of the research into the effectiveness of manual therapy, as practiced by chiropractors, for various common musculoskeletal disorders such as back pain and other health problems.
 This found evidence that spinal manipulation/mobilisation is an effective treatment for acute, subacture and chronic low back pain.
 The conclusions were based on the results of systematic reviews of randomised clinical trials.